TimZaman/dotaservice/README.md

 The bot scripts are reloaded entirely with every game, not just once when booting dota.

+Can i use HTTP requests from LUA when steam is active!?
+I had steam off and the request gave me nil.

 ---

 Acknowledgements for insights and inspiration: